danielearwicker/computed-async-mobx/README.md

 Note how we can consume the value via the `.get()` function inside another (ordinary) computed and it too will re-evaluate when the score updates.

-# useStrict(true)
+# { enforceActions: "always" }

-This library is transparent with respect to [MobX's strict mode](https://github.com/mobxjs/mobx/blob/gh-pages/docs/refguide/api.md#usestrict).
-Like `computed`, it doesn't mutate state but only consumes it.
+This library is transparent with respect to [MobX's strict mode](https://github.com/mobxjs/mobx/blob/gh-pages/docs/refguide/api.md#enforceactions), and since 4.2.0 this is true even of the very strict `"always"` mode that doesn't even let you initialize fields of a class outside a reactive context.

 # Gotchas